smcclab/smc-course/_lectures/03-notes-compositions.md

 To _delay_ some audio means to hold it back from playing for a certain amount of time.

-- use `delwrite~` to define a delay line (of a certain length in milliseconds), and send audio into it
+- `delwrite~` : define a delay line (length in milliseconds), and send audio into it

-- use `delread~` to get audio out of the delay line at any point.
+- `delread~` : get audio out of the delay line at any point.

 imagine rolling marbles down a pipe and cutting a hole in it to access ones you rolled down previously... (kind of).

+## Delay Effect Parameters

-typical "delay" effects probably have controls for _delay time_, _feedback_, _effect volume_ and _direct volume_.
+typical "delay" effects probably have controls for:

+- _delay time_,
+- _feedback_,
+- _effect volume_
+- _direct volume_.

-- sometimes we call the non-effected sound _dry_ and the effected sound _wet_
+sometimes we call the non-effected sound _dry_ and the effected sound _wet_

+**Let's go do it:** make a delay effect with GUI objects for these four parameters.

 ## Reverb